casper-network/docs-archive/technical-framework/block-storage/sharding.md

 3. When the threshold in KON contract is reached, the new tokens are added to the purse at the target address in the child shard (this happens as a consequence of one of the KON calls in 2.)
+4. When validators in the child shard see that 3. has been finalized, they call the `confirm` endpoint of the KON contract in the parent with the appropriate parameters.
+5. When the threshold in the KON contract is reached, the tokens are moved from the `staging` set of the `depository` and into the `lockup`.
+6. If the `ttl` on the `PendingDeposit` expires before 5. occurs then the funds are returned to the user (in the parent shard).

 **Example 2: Transferring tokens from child to parent**
 1. User makes a transaction in the child shard calling the `deposit` API of the